 The appraisal should stress the positive and highlight the negative.
-Effective appraisal can be a very efficient means of enhancing personal qualities.
-However, poor appraisal can severely damage and dis-empower a competent person.
+An effective appraisal can be a very efficient means of enhancing personal qualities.
+However, a poor appraisal can severely damage and disempower a competent person.

 Again, enabling the competent person to gain an insight into the way that others achieve similar tasks by comparison with colleagues and peers at events is particularly useful.

 Specific Legislative Requirements

 The general requirements for competent persons come from the general duties imposed on an employer in s.2 of the Health and Safety at Work, etc Act 1974, but other pieces of legislation make specific mention of competence or competent persons.
 These requirements are usually related to specific hazards that pose significant risks.